REQUIREMENTS FOR COMPANY MANAGEMENT WHEN ESTABLISHING A COMPLIANCE FUNCTION

-There is no room for discretion in complying with statutory provisions.
-These must be complied with without any ifs or buts.
+There is no room for discretion when it comes to complying with legal requirements.
+These must be complied with without exception.
 These are binding decisions.

 • Organizational requirements